To be able to use our single line handwriting fonts you will need suitable software.

 For instructions on font installation please go to here.

-There are two ways to add your single line svg font to Inkscape which are the same for the Hershey Text and Hershey Advanced extensions:-
+There are a number different ways to add your single line svg font to Inkscape, dependent on whether you are using the Hershey Advanced or Hershey Text extensions:-

 A. Open Inkscape 1.0